dfinity/interface-spec/spec/index.md

 The transition models the actual execution of a message, whether it is an initial call to a public method or a response.
 In either case, a call context already exists (see transition "Call context creation").

+For convenience, we first define a function that extracts the deadline from a call context.
+Note that user and system messages have no deadline.

+    deadline_of_context(ctxt) = match ctxt.origin with
+        FromCanister O if O.deadline ≠ Expired _ → O.deadline
+        FromCanister O if O.deadline = Expired ts → ts
+        otherwise → NoDeadline

 Conditions

 ```html